AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/module-types.md

 ## Aggregators

-An Aggregator is a type of module that accumulates multiple bundles into one single bundle.
+An Aggregator module accumulates multiple bundles into a single bundle.

-Every Aggregator returns only one bundle, which then passes on to the next module for further processing.
+Aggregators return only one bundle, which then passes on to the next module for further processing.

 You can place Aggregators only in the middle of a scenario.

-Scenarios can contain an unlimited number of aggregators.
+Scenarios can contain an unlimited number of aggregators, although large numbers of modules (150+) may affect performance.

 >[!INFO]
 >
 >**Examples:**
 >
->* **[!UICONTROL Archive] > [!UICONTROL Create an archive]** compresses received files into a zip archive
+>* **[!UICONTROL Archive] > [!UICONTROL Create an archive]** compresses multiple files into a zip archive
 >* **[!UICONTROL CSV] > [!UICONTROL Aggregate to CSV]** merges multiple strings from a CSV file into a single row
->* **[!UICONTROL Tools] > [!UICONTROL Text aggregator]** combines several strings together into one single string
+>* **[!UICONTROL Tools] > [!UICONTROL Text aggregator]** combines several strings together into a single string

-For more information, see [Aggregator module in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/aggregator-module.md).
+For more information, see [Aggregator module in [!DNL Adobe Workfront Fusion]](/help/workfront-fusion/references/modules/aggregator-module.md).

 ## Iterators

-An Iterator is a type of module that splits arrays into multiple separate bundles.
+An Iterator is a type of module that splits arrays into separate bundles.

-Every iterator returns one or more bundles, which then pass on to the next module for processing.
+Iterators return one or more bundles, which then pass on to the next module for processing.

 You can place Iterators only in the middle of a scenario.

-Scenarios can contain an unlimited number of iterators.
+Scenarios can contain an unlimited number of iterators, although large numbers of modules (150+) may affect performance.

 >[!INFO]
 >